KHP-Informatics/ngseasy/README.md

 ## Install time on Amazon EC2

+Connection Speed: ~ 800 Mbit/s

 ```
 real    94m54.237s
 user    12m26.960s
 sys     28m46.648s
 ```

+Note: We have only tested NGSeasy installation on Amazon EC2, Openstack and UK University Networks.
+These are all fairly fast networks with speeds exceeding 800 Mbit/s on average.

 ## Running NGSeasy for the first time on the test data